harness/developer-hub/docs/software-supply-chain-assurance/sbom-policies/create-sbom-policies.md

 ---
-title: Create SSCA policies
+title: Create SBOM policies
-description: Create SSCA policies in the Harness File Store.
+description: Create SBOM policies using OPA.
 sidebar_position: 10
+redirect_from:
+  - /docs/software-supply-chain-assurance/ssca-policies/create-ssca-policies
 ---

-This document provides a step-by-step guide on how to create SSCA Policies.
-For guidance on how to write these policies, please refer to the section on [write policy definitions](./define-ssca-policies.md).
-To learn about implementing SSCA policies, follow the instructions in the section on [enforcing SSCA policies](./enforce-ssca-policies.md).
+This document provides a step-by-step guide on how to create SBOM Policies.
+For guidance on how to write these policies, please refer to the section on [write policy definitions](./define-sbom-policies.md).
+To learn about implementing SBOM policies, follow the instructions in the section on [enforcing SBOM policies](./enforce-sbom-policies.md).

 <DocVideo src="https://youtu.be/u1QxLMUvrPU?si=a7w8h-NJ58n34xW0" />

 ### Before you begin

-As you learn to create SSCA policies, ensure you thoroughly review
+As you learn to create SBOM policies, ensure you thoroughly review

 * [Harness Policy as Code - Overview](https://developer.harness.io/docs/platform/governance/policy-as-code/harness-governance-overview/)